 But what exactly are our STARS sensors measuring?

-Figure 3 MFL and corresponding STARS signals for bottom-side and top-side defects.
-STARS only has indications when defects are on the topside
+Figure 6 MFL and corresponding STARS signals for bottom-side and top-side defects.
+STARS only has indications when defects are on the topside.

 In summary, STARS not only discriminates between product or soil-side corrosion, but it is also an invaluable and unique aid in determining whether an MFL signal is caused by loss of material or additional ferrous material such as a weld.
-This has a huge advantage of helping identify most ‘false calls’ found in MFL reports which are actually generated from the roughness or undulations on the plate surface.
+This has a huge advantage of helping identify most ‘false calls’ found in MFL reports which are generated from the roughness or undulations on the plate surface.
 Being able to accurately visualize the surface and determine if MFL signals are from corrosion, buckling, or surface welds results in more accurate reports reaching the tank owner and minimizing unnecessary repairs.

 We have some interesting plans for STARS in the near future, so subscribe to our blog for updates sent directly to your email to stay Beyond Current!
 Interested in discussing your next inspection campaign?
 Get in touch with our team of experts ready to help.